segmentio/segment-docs/src/connections/destination-data-control.md

 - Planned (available for Protocols customers with a connected Tracking Plan)
   - Values are "planned" or "unplanned"

-The Identify & Group CSV file will contain the following columns:
+The Identify & Group CSV file contains the following columns:
 - Trait Name
 - Last Seen (UTC)
 - Allowed Count